walmartlabs/lacinia/docs/tutorial/index.rst

 Along the way, we hope you'll learn quite a bit about not just Lacinia and GraphQL, but about building Clojure applications in general.

+You can pull down the full source for the tutorial from GitHub: https://github.com/walmartlabs/clojure-game-geek